Expert clock repair for over 30 years

 No, we do not.
-We specialize in repairing clocks, including grandfather clocks, cuckoo clocks, mantel clocks, wall clocks, anniversary clocks, and antique clocks.
+We specialize in repairing clocks, including grandfather clocks, mantel clocks, wall clocks, anniversary clocks, and antique clocks.
 Our services do not include watch repair, including crystals, battery replacement, band repair or any other repairs or adjustments.

 Do you repair digital clocks or car clocks?

 No, we specialize in repairing clocks with pendulums, gears, and springs, rather than digital clocks.

 For floor clocks (grandfather and grandmother clocks), we do!
 Minor service can be done in the home, but for cleaning and overhauls we bring the movement weights and pendulum into our shop.
 After servicing and testing the parts in our shop, we return and install these parts back into your clock cabinet at your home.

 All other clocks need to be serviced on a workbench and therefore must be brought to one of our locations to be serviced.
 Give us a call to find out if we can make a service call to your area.